CORE-SNU/A-WDRUC/README.md

 5. Repeat Steps 1-4 for different numbers of training samples `J` (line 3 in `sol_AWDR.m`).

 ### 3.2 Comparison of A-WDRUC and E-WDRUC
 The cost performances of "A-WDRUC" "E-WDRUC" are compared in a similar way.
 Specifically, run `sol_AWDR.m`, `sol_EWDR.m`, and `comparisons.m` in sequence for different numbers of training samples `J`.
-Note that, in this case, the lines related to "SUC" and "RUC" should be commented out and those related to "E-WDRUC" should be uncommented in `comparisons.m`.
+In this case, the lines related to "SUC" and "RUC" should be commented out and those related to "E-WDRUC" should be uncommented in `comparisons.m`.

 ## 4. Troubleshooting
 MATLAB might suddenly crashes while running the codes, which can be the result of incompatibilities between CPLEX functions and recent versions of MATLAB.
 If this problem recurs, try a lower version of MATLAB.
 More details are described on the following page: